mariuspetrov/js-problems/README.md

 </td>

 <td>
-<h2 align="center">Improve your JavaScript skills</h2>
+<h2>Improve your JavaScript skills</h2>
-<p align="center">Introducing JSChallenge: a comprehensive set of interview challenges and solutions.
+<p>Introducing JSChallenge: a comprehensive set of interview challenges and solutions.
 <a href="https://mariuspetrov.github.io/js-challenge/">Demo</a> /
 <a href="https://github.com/mariuspetrov/js-challenge/">Repository</a></p>
 </td>